Rhym/spotify-technical-test/README.md

 # Chronicle | Technical test

 > [!NOTE]
 > I thought I'd give XState a go, it's pretty fun.
-Please don't laugh at it, as I know it's a bit shit but I thought there's not a lot of point going deep into a domain for a technical test :P
+It's pretty basic but I thought there's not a lot of point going deep into a domain for a technical test :P

 ![Screenshot](./assets/screenshot.png)